dchristian3188/dchristian3188.github.io/_drafts/Using Inheritance To Build DSC Resources.md

 Next we need to define the WebsiteFileWatcher's ```GetProcessStartTime```.
 To get this, we first need to find what application pool is running the website.
-Once we know this, we can check when the app pool started.
+Once we know this, we can check when the application pool started.

 ```powershell
 [DateTime]GetProcessStartTime()